UniFi access point mounted on plaster ceiling in historic home

 • Favor low-to-medium TX power indoors to reduce overlap

-• Default 40 MHz on 5 GHz; 80/160 MHz on 6 GHz where stable
+• Default 40 MHz on 5 GHz; use 80 MHz only when the spectrum is clean

 • Use minimum RSSI to discourage sticky roaming